-As regards the evolution of the balance sheet, the volume of assets with respect to the end of 2019, maintaining the high levels of capitalization, liquidity and coverage of 2019, significantly higher than the minimums set by the regulators and the average sector, and which allow the ICF Group to face the challenges of the future from a high level of financial soundness.
-The profit and loss account is expected to maintain a continuous line with respect to the figures for 2019, excluding the effect of non-recurring impacts.
+With regard to the evolution of the balance sheet, in 2021 the upward trend in the volume of assets is expected to continue, as a result of both the maintenance of high levels of lending activity and an increase in the overall figures for venture capital activity.
+All this, while maintaining high levels of capitalization, liquidity and coverage, significantly higher than the minimums set by regulators and the industry average, and allowing the ICF Group to face future challenges from a high level of financial soundness.

+Regarding the profit and loss account, the following trends are foreseen: